 Format (top left of report preview)

-- Set text alignment, decimal formatting, and currency symbols
+- Set text alignment, decimal formatting, and currency symbols.

-- Choose how null, negative, or percentage values appear
+- Choose how null, negative, or percentage values appear.

 Format Cells

-- Align text left, right, or center
+- Align text left, right, or center.

-- Set number of decimal places
+- Set the number of decimal places.

-- Apply currency or percent formatting
+- Apply currency or percent formatting.

 Conditional Formatting